 General

-Meter Readings are required to be obtained from Non-Daily Read Supply Meters and provided to the Transporter for the purposes of:
+Meter Readings are required to be obtained from Non-Daily Read Supply Meters and provided to the CDSP for the purposes of:

 Individual NDM Reconciliation under Section E6; and

 the determination of Annual Quantities under Section H3.

 Users are responsible for obtaining Meter Readings from Non-Daily Read Supply Meters in accordance with this paragraph 3 and for the validation (in accordance with paragraph 1.5) of such Meter Readings.